roposropos/pharmacy-management-system/README.md

 The project was developed as a **group university project at Wroclaw University of Science and Technology** for a database systems course.
 It combines a C# desktop client built with **Avalonia UI** and a relational **PostgreSQL** database accessed through ODBC.

-> This is an academic portfolio project, not a production-ready medical or pharmacy system.

 ## Authors

 - Robert Tworek